Analytic m-isometries and weighted Dirichlet-type spaces: Introduction

 Recently, Rydhe characterized the class of cyclic $m$-isometries in terms of shifts on abstract spaces of weighted Dirichlet-type.
-It was shown that every cyclic $m$-isometry is unitarily equivalent to the multiplication operator by the coordinate function on a Hilbert space $\mathcal D^2_{\overrightarrow{\mu}}$ (depending on $T$ as well as on the cyclic vector chosen), induced by an \emph{allowable} $m$-tuple $\overrightarrow{\mu}= (\mu_0,\ldots,\mu_{m-1})$ of distributions on the unit circle $\mathbb T$, see \cite[Theorem 3.1]{Rydhe}.
-Motivated by Rydhe's model, in this article, we concentrate our study towards establishing Richter-type model as well as Olofsson-type model for a class of analytic $m$-isometries.
-In case of $m=2,$ this class completely covers all analytic $2$-isometries.
+It was shown that every cyclic $m$-isometry is unitarily equivalent to the multiplication operator by the coordinate function on a Hilbert space $\mathcal D^2_{\overrightarrow{\mu}}$ (depending on the operator as well as on the cyclic vector chosen), induced by an \emph{allowable} $m$-tuple $\overrightarrow{\mu}= (\mu_0,\ldots,\mu_{m-1})$ of distributions on the unit circle $\mathbb T$, see \cite[Theorem 3.1]{Rydhe}.
+Motivated by Rydhe's model, in this article, we attempt to find Richter-type model as well as Olofsson-type model for a class of analytic $m$-isometries.
+In case of $m=2,$ this class coincides with the class of all analytic $2$-isometries.